erostefano/fatigueAnalysis.js/README.md

 - **Randomize Pictures:** Even though the video captures multiple poses and directions, it is still necessary to randomize the pictures.
 For example, the last second of the video might show the face consistently facing the phone while trying to find the stop button.
+- **Missing Seed:** No seed has been set, making the models non-reproducible.
+- **Testing:** There are no formal tests to confirm the functions.
+Everything has been tested manually through exploratory testing.